-The property portfolio is managed by a specialist fund manager (Aberdeen Standard Investments) who employs an independent third party specialist valuation agent (Savills UK Limited ("Savills")).
+The property portfolio is managed by a specialist fund manager, Aberdeen Standard Investments, who employs an independent third party specialist valuation agent, Savills UK Limited ("Savills").
 Regular meetings with the fund manager keep SLOC UK informed of the level of market activity.
 Valuations are undertaken monthly by Savills, and reported to SLOC UK by Aberdeen Standard Investments.

-Property is valued by Savills in accordance with the Royal Institution of Chartered Surveyors' ("RICS") Valuation - Global Standards 2017, incorporating the International Valuation Standards issued in June 2017 and effective from 1 July 2017 (the RICS Red Book).
+Property is valued by Savills in accordance with the Royal Institution of Chartered Surveyors' ("RICS") Valuation - Global Standards 2020, incorporating the International Valuation Standards issued in January 2020 and effective from 31 January 2020 and, where applicable, with the UK National Supplement effective 14 January 2019 (together the RICS Red Book).